CodeRreaper69/PRODIGY_INFOTECH_ML/PRODIGY_ML_2/Readme.md

    ```

 - The script reads the "Mall_Customers.csv" dataset, analyzes customer behavior, and segments them into clusters based on income and spending score.

-- Customize the script or explore additional features for further analysis or to enhance the segmentation model.

-Feel free to reach out if you have any questions or need further assistance.
-Happy exploring!